-Soft, chewy, and flavorful Coconut-Oatmeal Cookies are a fun twist on traditional oatmeal chocolate chip cookies.
-We use flaked sweetened coconut and dark brown sugar for an ultra-rich flavor.
+Soft, chewy Oatmeal Coconut Cookies are a tasty twist on traditional oatmeal cookies.
+Use flaked sweetened coconut and dark brown sugar for rich flavor.

-While the coconut addition is subtle, it adds a great texture and mild sweetness.
-With melty chocolate, a rich brown sugar flavor, crisp edges, and chewy centers — these cookies might be my new favorite!
+While subtle, the coconut adds great texture and mild sweetness.
+With melty chocolate, rich brown sugar flavor, crisp edges, and chewy centers, these cookies might just be my new favorite!

 Ingredients

-- Baking Soda: Leavens the cookies, aiding in rise and spread.
+- Baking Soda: Helps the cookies spread and rise.

 - Cream Together: Unsalted butter and dark brown sugar.